 If you’re wondering if you can listen to this book on Audible, you definitely can and that goes for every book on this list.

-Inside this book, lies a blueprint you’ll need to position your for success, garner the money you need, while teaching you how to network with other women.
+Inside this book, lies a blueprint you’ll need to position yourself for success and garner the money you need while teaching you how to network with other women.

 9. Be Unapologetically You: A Self-Love Guide For Women Of Color

 Again, where was this book and how did I not know about this?
 This self-love guide is needed for so many reasons.
 For one, a black woman author writing with women of color in mind easily makes this a compelling book to read with women alike.

 Be Unapologetically You is about saying yes to the creative process of self-love.
 Regardless of background, having this book on your bookshelf will be the ultimate reminder to be you, no matter what.